 - FET Open – novel ideas for radically new technologies (part of the European Innovation Council (EIC) pilot)

 - FET Proactive – topics that are also part of the EIC pilot

 - FET Flagships – tackling grand interdisciplinary science and technology challenge (not part of the EIC pilot)

 The FET programme lines that are also part of the EIC pilot are also known as the EIC Pathfinder.

 The EIC pilot was launched on 27th October 2017.
 The Enhanced European Innovation Council (EIC) pilot aims to support top-class innovators, start-ups, small companies and researchers with bright ideas that are radically different from existing products, services or business models, are highly risky and have the potential to scale up internationally.

 Other FET related topics can be found in the Horizon 2020 cross-cutting activities 2018-2020 work programme.
 For battery research 246 million euros is reserved in 2019 and 2020 (work programme and dedicated programme page also available under related links).
-Calls on the topic High Performance Computing can be found in the EuroHPC Joint Undertaking work plan.
+Calls on the topic High Performance Computing can be found in the EuroHPC Joint Undertaking work plan (related links).